Introduction to WAN Forward Error Correction for Real Time Data Streams

 Running a forward error correction algorithm over a wide area network with long path delays can improve packet throughput and reduce latency by eliminating the need to retransmit lost packets.

 The network protocol between two devices operating over a WAN must maintain a balance between latency and error recovery from packet loss while fitting within the available bandwidth and still achieve high data quality.
 It’s the classic “Iron Triangle.”

 Error recovery from packet loss can be improved, but at some point this results in too much latency and/or consumes too much bandwidth.

 Real Time Data Streams

-Transporting real time data streams over a WAN differs from “normal” network traf c where packet ow is of the request-response form.
-Continuous data streams, such as telemetry data, ow continuously in one direction.
+Transporting real time data streams over a WAN differs from “normal” network traffic where packet flow is of the request-response form.
+Continuous data streams, such as telemetry data, flow continuously in one direction.
 The data is sequentially generated in time.
 There’s no ability to “get ahead” on the transmitting side.
 On the receiving side, the data must remain ordered, requiring buffering to account for out of order and the delay associated with retransmitted packets.

 This buffering directly increases the end-to-end latency.
 In many systems, particularly those with a long round-trip time on the WAN, running TCP protocols may not be feasible.